Best WordPress Plugins to Use After Successful HubSpot Migration

 • Astra Templates (Free & Paid): Pre-built website templates with lightweight and customizable templates focusing on performance and speed.

 • Gutenberg Addons: There are several plugins that you can install to enhance the WordPress built-in editor.
 They are mostly known as Gutenberg Addons or Gutenberg Extensions.
+Some of these plugins also allow you to create and manage custom post types, giving you more flexibility in organizing your content beyond standard posts and pages.

 2. Plugins for SEO